exasol/metabase-driver/doc/user_guide/user_guide.md

 # User Guide

+The Exasol driver for Metabase is already included in Metabase Cloud (see [the Metabase documentation](https://www.metabase.com/docs/latest/developers-guide/partner-and-community-drivers#partner-drivers) for details), so you don't need to install it.

-To use the Exasol driver for Metabase please first follow the [Metabase installation guide](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html) to download and install Metabase.
+If you want to use a self-hosted Metabase installation, please first follow the [Metabase installation guide](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html) to download and install Metabase.
+Then install the driver according the following instructions.

 ## Installing the Driver

 We assume that you installed the Metabase JAR file `metabase.jar` to directory `$METABASE_DIR`.
 Plugins are then located in the same directory under `./plugins`: `$METABASE_DIR/plugins`.

-Also see the [Metabase documentation](https://www.metabase.com/docs/latest/developers-guide-drivers.html#how-to-use-a-community-built-driver) about installing community plugins.
+Also see the [Metabase documentation](https://www.metabase.com/docs/latest/developers-guide/partner-and-community-drivers#how-to-use-a-third-party-driver) about installing third-party drivers.

 To install the Exasol driver follow these steps: